New From Severed Press and Mark Onspaugh

 Mark's family friendly script "My Summer As A Superhero" is under option with Greg Feldman of Etosha Films, and he continues to work on several new projects while seeking representation.

-In the fiction category, Mark is thrilled to announce his new holiday collections - Christmas Ghost Stories and Dark Valentines - are to be shortly followed up by three more collections: the science fiction Tales From Tomorrow, the creature collection A Mayhem of Monsters and the undead collection Z is for Zombies.
-These will be arriving later in 2013.
-He is also at work on a zombie trilogy for Severed Press, slated for 2014.
+In the fiction category, Mark is thrilled to announce his new holiday collections - Christmas Ghost Stories and Dark Valentines - have been followed by the science fiction Tales From Tomorrow.
+Up next: the creature collection A Mayhem of Monsters and the undead collection Z is for Zombies.
+These will be arriving later in 2015, under the umbrella of his own new publishing imprint Dark Ride Media.
+He is also at work on several more novels for Severed Press.

 In 2011, he was honored to have been nominated for a Pushcart Prize for his work with Northern Frights.
 In the past three plus years, Mark has sold more than four dozen short stories and an academic essay on slasher films.
 Some of those stories are being re-packaged now in collections of his work, along with new material.

-Finally, he is collaborating with Joe McKinney on a horror anthology, The Forsaken, for 23 HOuse.
-It will be somewhat similar to Joe's current zombie anthology Dead Set for which Joe is the co-editor and in which Mark also has a story.
+Finally, he is collaborating with Joe McKinney on a horror anthology, The Forsaken, for his new imprint, Dark Ride Media.
+It will be somewhat similar to Joe's earlier zombie anthology Dead Set for which Joe is the co-editor and in which Mark also has a story.
 See a short promo below....